 This post is all about the 5 Questions You Should Be Asking as a First Time Homebuyer.
 There is a helpful infographic at the end of this post so be sure to check that out!
-Studies have shown that more than 40% of homebuyers are nervous about the home buying process and consider buying a home as the most stressful event in their life.
+Studies have shown that more than 40% of homebuyers are nervous about the home-buying process and consider buying a home as the most stressful event in their life.
 But the truth is, it buying a home and moving doesn’t have to be stressful and anxiety-inducing if you ask the right questions before you start house hunting.

 Many buyers begin their search by looking online for homes, assessing the images, and making an amateur decision on whether they can afford them.
 Others are so wrapped up in buying a ready-made home that they lose sight of the potential that cheaper, less attractive homes have.
 Going this route will quickly set you up for disappointment.

 Additionally, you will waste a lot of time looking at homes that do not align with your needs.
 As a first-time homebuyer, there are some important questions you need to answer before you start to search for individual homes which in the long run is helping owners and investors secure the home of their dreams.

 - What is my budget?